 Bolder library recommandation; First, break all the rules

-“First break all the rules” is a management guide based on insights from the research conducted within 25 years across 400 Companies written by Marcus Buckingham and Curt Coffman.
-The book brings up a lot of myths in management and tries to get to the essence of how to bring peak performance to your team as a manager and at the same time it is useful to yourself as an employee.
+“First break all the rules” is a management guide based on insights from the research conducted within 25 years across 400 companies, written by Marcus Buckingham and Curt Coffman.
+The book brings up a lot of myths in management and tries to get to the essence of how to bring peak performance to your team as a manager.
+At the same time as it is useful to yourself as an employee.

 In the beginning of the book you find a multiple purpose method to measure the health of work place – a list of 12 question which is to help you to assess your workplace or a manager to find out the effectiveness of his/ hers team:

 1. “Do I know what is expected of me at work?”

 2. “Do I have the materials and equipment I need to do my work right?”